haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You can’t hide from a creature that can see you clearly, and you give away your position if you make noise, such as shouting a warning or knocking over a vase.
 An invisible creature can always try to hide.
 Signs of its passage might still be noticed, and it does have to stay quiet.
-In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a Not for resale.
-Permission granted to print or photocopy this document for personal use only.
+In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a
-System Reference Document 5.1 80

 creature, it usually sees you.
 However, under certain circumstances, the GM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an attack roll before you are seen.
 Passive Perception.
 When you hide, there’s a chance someone will notice you even if they aren’t searching.
 To determine whether such a creature notices you, the GM compares your Dexterity (Stealth) check with that creature’s passive Wisdom (Perception) score, which equals 10 + the creature’s Wisdom modifier, as well as any other bonuses or penalties.
 If the creature has advantage, add 5.
 For disadvantage, subtract 5.
 For example, if a 1st-level character (with a proficiency bonus of +2) has a Wisdom of 15 (a +2 modifier) and proficiency in Perception, he or she has a passive Wisdom (Perception) of 14.